The Theatre Audience:

 Richard “Buzz” Herman, PhD and Chair and Professor of Theatre and Dance will be your guide on understanding the audience’s role in a theatrical production on Thursday, March 12 at 3:00 p.m. in the BlackBox Theatre.
 The BlackBox Theatre is located just south of the Audrey J. Walton Stadium in UCM’s Nickerson Residence Hall at 603 S. Washington St. Free parking is available in the Multi-purpose Building parking lot, just across the street from Nickerson Hall.

 Please join us for this informative, free presentation co-sponsored by UCM's Department of Theatre and Dance!

-Welcome to Lifelong Learning at the University of Central Missouri for the 2013-2014 school year!
+Welcome to Lifelong Learning at the University of Central Missouri for the 2014-2015 school year!

 We thank all who have supported these programs in the past and welcome those who have not been able to attend.
-Please select a topic from our spring schedule and enjoy learning in a noncompetitive, informal environment.
+Please select a topic from our fall schedule and enjoy learning in a noncompetitive, informal environment.
 No University affiliation is required to participate in our programming.

 Deems Brooks, PhD

 Lifelong Learning Coordinator